livepeer/livepeer-swarm/README.md

 To start a true livestream instead of playing a pre-recorded video, visit our web client or use a broadcasting platform such as OBS, and point the output at `rtmp://localhost:1935/movie`

+You can also use the web interface to test out streaming.
+To do that, make sure you are runing `livepeer` in the go-livepeer directory, and visit `http://localhost:8936/`.
+It should redirect you to `http://localhost:8936/static/broadcast.html`.
+Make sure the port is your rtmp port +7000.

 ### Transcoding

 To enable transcoding, you need to send a broadcast request to the network with a RTMP ID.
 The easiest way to do this is through the UI at localhost:port/static/broadcast.html.
 Click on 'Broadcast' after you get a RTMP Video ID back for your RTMP stream.
 If the broadcast is successful, you will get a HLS Video ID back.
 You can then use the HLS Video ID to view the stream (instead of using the RTMP Video ID).

+For this prototype, Livepeer relies on SRS from ossrs(https://github.com/ossrs/srs).
 For ease of testing, start SRS manually.
 (So you can see the output).
 To start srs, create a `./objs` directory, and run `./bin/srs-(osx|linux) -c srs.conf`.
 Make sure srs.conf is configured correctly.
 In particular, make sure your `listen` port is your rtmp port +500, `http_server/listen` port is your rtmp port +6000, and your `transcode/ffmpeg` is pointing to the right place.
 For example, if I'm running my livepeer node on rtmp 1935, my `listen` should be 2435, and my `http_server/listen` should be 7935.
 I would also copy the output of `which ffmpeg` as my `transcode/ffmpeg`.

 If your srs setup is working, you should see output in the srs prompt as you are streaming video.
 Note you may have to wait for a while for the video to buffer before the first HLS segment is ready.
 It's typically 30-60 seconds on my local computer.